XpiritBV/CodeToCloud-Workshop/Challenges/Module1-ImprovingDeveloperFlow/Tasks/DEVWF-T003.md

 ## Validation
 * Dockerfile that builds and runs the API is part of the content-api folder.
 Call the Docker image [fabrikam-api]
 * Dockerfile that builds and runs the WEB app is part of the content-web folder.
 Call the Docker image [fabrikam-web]
-* Dockerfile that builds and runs the Init app is part of the content-iniy folder.
+* Dockerfile that builds and runs the INIT app is part of the content-init folder.
 Call the Docker image [fabrikam-init]
 * API accesses the MongoDB in the container

 > Tip